Dolp/The-OpenROAD-Project/docs/user/tool-limitations.rst

 Routing
 ----------

-- DRC-clean routing is as evaluated by a P&R tool such as Innovus
-- The TritonRoute router will not understand LEF57, LEF58 constructs in techlef: the workaround is OpenROAD Generic Node Enablement (see “OpenROAD Requirements for Generic Node Support”, at this link).
+- The TritonRoute router will not understand LEF57, LEF58 constructs in techlef: the workaround is OpenROAD Generic Node Enablement (see “OpenROAD Requirements for Generic Node Enablement, at `this link <https://docs.google.com/document/d/1-KyRNu7qU_7oMYxXB5ToTkLv2C9AJbUAHJQr24rIU7U/edit?ts=5db1f0b2>`_).
 - Users should be advised that TritonRoute does not handle coloring explicitly; a color-correct-by-construction methodology (e.g., for Mx layers in 14/12nm) is achieved via Generic Node Enablement.
-- Antenna checking and fixing capability is not committed for v1.0.
+- Antenna checking and fixing capability is committed for v1.0.

 Layout Finishing and Final Verifications
 ------------------------------------------------